LahiruHarshana/pilisaru-0.1/README.md

 We welcome contributions from the community to enhance Pilisaru further.
 If you have ideas for improvements or would like to report issues, please create a new issue or submit a pull request.

 ## License

+This project is licensed under the [MIT License](LICENSE).

+---

+Thank you for choosing Pilisaru for your garbage management needs!
+For more information and support, contact our development team at lharshana2002@gmail.com.